 While having an age-appropriate nap schedule is not related to a child falling asleep independently, it is still a vital part of sleep training.
 That’s because a child who takes too many naps for their age may have a hard time remaining asleep throughout the night.
 Baby Sleep Trainer online programs help families quickly determine the right number of naps a child should be taking, what times they should be occurring, and how long they should last.

 Beyond the Sleep Training Process

-Remember that with almost all things related to child-rearing, maintaining sleep training requires some thought and planning, as well as consistency and discipline over time.
-While families certainly do not need to stay home for every nap once a baby or toddler is sleep trained, families do want to make sure they know how to retain their child’s ability to fall asleep even during illness, milestones, or regressions.
-Once a family decides to start assisting their child in falling asleep again, the child will begin to desire that help for naps and as they wake naturally throughout the night, and sleep training will need to be re-done.
+Remember that with almost all things related to child-rearing, maintaining sleep training requires some thought and planning.
+As well as consistency and discipline over time.
+Families certainly do not need to stay home for every nap once a baby or toddler is sleep trained.
+However, families do want to make sure they know how to retain their child’s ability to fall asleep even during illness, milestones, or regressions.
+Once a family decides to start assisting their child in falling asleep again, the child will begin to desire that help for naps, and as they wake naturally throughout the night.
+And thus sleep training will need to be re-done.

 What Is Baby Sleep Training?

 1. Baby can go down fully awake in a totally empty crib

 2. Be able to fall asleep without the use of sleep props